If you see everything, you will get nothing

 Move forward three things a mile, not hundred things an inch - Alan Weiss

-This system has aided me to publish a weekly newsletter, write for reputed magazines and newspapers, speak in conferences, amidst consulting as a CTO and being a dad to two amazing boys.
+This system has aided me to publish a Subscribe to Gravitas WINS Newsletter, write for Published Articles, talks in conferences, amidst consulting as a What I learned as a CTO and being a dad to two amazing boys.

 If this interests you, subscribe using the below form, and you will get the Weekly WINS sheet for free.